Ireland's Cost-of-Living Squeeze Just Got Worse

 Build an emergency buffer.
 Even a small one.
 MABS data shows that households without savings are the ones ending up in crisis.
 Start with a target of one month's essential expenses and build from there.

 The Central Bank chose the word "resilience" repeatedly in its March quarterly bulletin.
 Ireland's economy is still growing.
 Employment is near record levels.
-But the gap between macro-level optimism and kitchen-table reality is widening.
+To be fair to the optimists, those fundamentals matter: a strong labour market gives households more room to absorb price shocks than in past squeezes.

 The next few months are pivotal.
 If the Strait of Hormuz reopens and oil retreats below $90, much of this pressure eases.
 If it doesn't, the Central Bank's 4.2% inflation scenario becomes the baseline, not the stress test.